gudaoling/slate-1/source/index.html.md

 # Introduction

-Welcome to Kinot open platform!You can use our API to access Lora device API endpoints, which can get information on various parking lockers,parking sensor in our database.
+Welcome to Kinot open platform!You can use our API to access Lora device API endpoints, which can get information on various parking lock,parking sensor in our database.

 # Authentication